P4r1nc3/ClearBreath_Backend/README.md

 ### Step 4: Building the Application

-To build the FlashDash application, use the following Maven command:
+To build the ClearBreath application, use the following Maven command:

 ```bash
 mvn clean install